Broomfield Air Quality Monitoring Program (AQM)

 Air Quality Monitoring Program Details

-A map of the air quality monitoring sensors and the trailer locations can be viewed here.
 The locations of the sensors and stationary trailer locations were selected by a team of atmospheric scientists, based, in part, upon meteorological data and elevations.
 Sites near oil and gas well sites were selected to capture emissions prior to dispersion and in the neighborhoods to determine if pad emissions are moving into residential areas.
-If any oil and gas operator is found to be responsible for an illegal release of emissions, citation or further legal action will be considered.
+If any oil and gas operator is found to be responsible for an illegal release of emissions, the situation will be referred to the appropriate agency.
 Although the data from this system is carefully monitored and shared as necessary with emergency responders, this system is not intended to be an emergency response protocol nor an acute exposure warning system.
 Broomfield staff will publish trigger notifications and data as soon as it can be validated.
 Other real-time data is available on the links below.

 Air Quality Monitoring Program Monitoring Equipment

-The AQM, which includes equipment and analysis of data by Colorado State University (CSU), Ajax Analytics & Boulder A.I.R.
+The AQM includes equipment and analysis of data by Colorado State University (CSU), Ajax Analytics & Boulder A.I.R.
 The following equipment monitors oil and gas emissions (VOCs):

 - APIS sensors with real-time trigger canisters that collect air samples for laboratory analysis when triggered by elevated total volatile organic (TVOC) emissions.
 Analysis of the trigger canisters allows for identification of individual compounds & concentrations.
-The trigger canisters are in operation at 10 locations both near oil and gas well pads and in adjacent neighborhoods.
+Trigger canisters are in operation both near oil and gas well pads and in adjacent neighborhoods.
 They detect over 800 compounds and results of the canister samples are analyzed by scientists at the Atmospheric Sciences Lab at Colorado State University and all canister results are made public when received.
-View a timeline of the trigger canister process.

-Two Stationary monitoring stations, which provide real-time data of volatile organic compounds, including oil and gas signature emissions, like benzene, and ozone data.
+Stationary monitoring stations provide real-time data of volatile organic compounds, including oil and gas signature emissions, like benzene, and ozone data.

 How to view data